Menu

 “The safe and economical transportation of nearly 4,000,000 children to and from school every day of the school year is a matter of first importance to millions of parents and thousands of school board members in all parts of the nation.
 In 1938, [there were] 86,099 school buses in operation.”

-Today, over 80 years later, the pupil transportation industry is providing safe, effective, efficient and healthy transportation for more than 25 million school children who ride more than 480,000 school buses each day.
+Today, 86 years later, the pupil transportation industry is providing safe, effective, efficient and healthy transportation for more than 25 million school children who ride more than 480,000 school buses each day.
 In addition, millions of school children ride school buses to and from activities and field trips each year.

 Pupil transportation services provide a great reduction in transportation costs, a great reduction in traffic congestion and pollution, and access to education for countless students.
 These services continue to provide the safest way to and from school.

-The recommendations of specifications and procedures for school buses and their operation has been a major purpose of all conferences.
+The recommendations of specifications and procedures for school buses and their operation have been a major purpose of all conferences.
 The 1939 Conference was called for this sole purpose and formulated a set of recommended standards for school buses of 20 or more passengers.
 The 1945 Conference revised the 1939 recommendations and added standards for small vehicles with capacities of 10 to 18 passengers.
 Both standards were further revised by the 1948 Conference.
 There were additional revisions in 1959, and the 1964 Conference added standards for school buses to be used in transporting students with disabilities.
 In addition to revising standards for larger vehicles, the 1970 Conference refined the standards for school buses designed to transport fewer than 24 passengers.

 Other major issues in student transportation have received attention at these national conferences.
 On several occasions, recommendations concerned primarily with other vehicles overtaking and passing school buses were transmitted to the National Committee on Uniform Traffic Laws and Ordinances for consideration in connection with revisions of the Uniform Vehicle Code.
 The 1948 Conference made recommendations on uniform records and reports for student transportation.
 The major purpose of the 1948 Conference was the formulation of recommendations related to standards and training programs for school bus drivers.
 These recommendations were revised by the 1959 Conference, and a new publication on the topic was issued.
 The 1954 Conference gave considerable time to the discussion of the extended use of school buses in the school program.
 The 1970 Conference also adopted standards for school bus operation (issued in a separate report).